-Our school is aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
+Our school is aware of the signs of abuse, neglect and exploitation so we are able to identify children who may be in need of help or protection.
 Within those four main types of abuse there are a number of specific types of abuse to which we are aware and especially alert.

-4.1 Child-on-child abuse
+4.1 Child on Child abuse